jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

     * Business based risk
 * Responsible for:
     * Define business vision - what changed business will look like
+        * Starting point for all projects,
         * Ensuring that requirments align with business vision.
         * Ensure delivery of the required business change successful (fit for purpose).
         * Ensure incremental delivery of business value is optimal for business as whole.
+            * Associated with:
+                * Business case
+                * Set of very high level prioritised requirements.
     * Communicating business vision to all
     * Monitor progress
     * Contributes to **key** requirements, desgn, review.